LiorZ/hdac8_thesis/thesis.rst

 	The *no free lunch* theorem suggests that all search algorithms have the same average performance over all problems [4]_, and thus implies that to gain in performance on a certain application one must use a specialized algorithm that includes some prior knowledge about that problem.
 In previous studies we found that incorporating key interactions between the peptide and the receptor as constraints in FlexPepDock's search algorithm greatly improves the performance of the resulting predictor.

-	Unlike previous studies, where the key interactions from which the constraints were derived relied heavily on backbone atoms, we found that the dominant interactions in our case are mostly concentrated around the acetylated lysine sidechain.
-Furthermore, Our experimental and computational results suggests that some of the sidechains of the substrates are key participants in the interaction with HDAC8, for example - we found that the presence aromatic sidechains in either of the variable positions are a good indication for activity in most peptides (TODO: insert figure), however, these findings remain unverified until solved structure of the enzyme together with genuine substrates is introduced.
+	Unlike previous studies, where the key interactions from which the constraints were derived relied heavily on backbone atoms, we found that the dominant interactions in our case are mostly mediated through the acetylated lysine sidechain.
+Furthermore, Our computational results suggests that the sidechains adjacent to the acetylated lysine form stablilizing stacking interactions with the receptor.
+Indeed, experimental data shows that aromatic amino acids at these positions are over represented in highly active peptides.
+However, we still lack a crystal structure that validates our structural hypothesis.

 .. figure:: images/figure_1.png
 	:scale: 20%